 - you had the wrong IP or hostname

 - your application is listening on a different port than what you expected.
 You can check this by going onto that host and using "netstat -aon" from the cmd prompt.
-This will show you what process ID is listening on what port.
+This shows you what process ID is listening on what port.

 - your network security groups are configured in such a manner that they prevent access to your application host and port from your point to site IP range